Perfectly proportioned, Elegant Individual Quiche is scrumptious and satisfying to enjoy for breakfast, brunch, or dinner!

 - 1 cup cheese pepper jack or your choice

-- Preheat oven to 350°F. Spray the bottom and sides of a small oven-safe dish.
+- Preheat the oven to 350°F. Spray the bottom and sides of a small oven-safe dish.
 I used a 5-inch ramekin with 3-inch sides.
-Fold 3 sheets of phyllo dough in half and press into the ramekin, tuck any dough that overhangs into the ramekin.
+Fold 5 sheets of phyllo dough in half and press into the ramekin, tuck any dough that overhangs into the ramekin.
 Place ramekins on a sheet pan.
 Brush the olive oil over the dough.
 This helps it brown.

 - Bake at 350°F for 20 to 25 minutes until lightly set in the center.
 Remove and allow to cool 5 minutes before serving.

 Paula, this is beautiful.
 Can't wait to make thIs.

 Just stopping by again to let you know I featured this on Foodie Friday today.

 My daughter misses the bowl almost each time she cracks an egg!
 You are right it's impossible to clean up!
 I don't eat breakfast very often, but when I do I want something like this!
 Love the phyllo

 Looks easy and yummy, I love quiche but feel guilty about the pie crust, this looks light and delicious!

 That looks so delicious!
 Could you get it here by noon today? 😉

 These look delicious.
 I do love breakfast–about 11:00!
 I would make these for dinner with a fruit salad.
 Yummy.

 I love that you made these individually.
 I have one child who loves eggs, and 2 that won't touch them.
 Tis would make it easy to please my oldest without feeling like a short order cook, or having a lot of leftover eggs (they just aren't good I tell you).
 Thanks for sharing on foodie Friday